sarakinell/thevisproject/README.md

 ### CSS Flexbox

-[CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is an efficient way to create a layout, align and distribute space between containers, and among components within them.
+[CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is an efficient way to create a layout, align and distribute space between containers – and among components within them.
 Different building blocks of a webpage can with CSS Flexbox therefore fill the available space, hence accomodate all kinds of displays and screen sizes.
 Therefore, this is a fantastic module to use for responsive behaviour.

 ## Next steps